DataCanvasIO/Hypernets/docs/source/hyperctl.md

 version: "2.5"    // the same as job configuration `version`
 params:           // dict[str, list], required, value should be list
     param1: ["value1", "value2"]
-execution:        // the same as job configuration `jobs.execution`
 resource:         // the same as job configuration `jobs.resource`
+command:         // the same as job configuration `jobs.command`
+working_dir:         // the same as job configuration `jobs.working_dir`
+output_dir:         // the same as job configuration `jobs.output_dir`
 daemon:           // the same as job configuration `daemon`
 backend:          // the same as job configuration `backend`
 ```